AV Research and Development (R&D) Partnership Fund - Stream 1

 - Applicant companies must be in good financial and reporting standing with OCE.
 OCE reserves the right to limit further applications from companies with additional submitted or active OCE projects.

 Eligible partnerships may be between two or more companies or between a company and another strategic partner such as a post-secondary institution or municipality, if applicable.

-- Industry partner(s) must have a presence in Ontario and the operations in Ontario must be expected to commercialize, demonstrate and/or implement the results of the project.
+- Company partner(s) must have a presence in Ontario and the operations in Ontario must be expected to commercialize, demonstrate and/or implement the results of the project.

-- Industry partner(s) must be a company with sound business plans and secure financial backing
+- Company partner(s) must have sound business plans and secure financial backing

-- Industry partner(s) must be an innovation-driven business developing products or services addressing industry challenges
+- Company partner(s) must be an innovation-driven business developing products or services addressing industry challenges

-- Industry partner(s) must be in good financial and reporting standing with OCE
+- Company partner(s) must be in good financial and reporting standing with OCE

 - Academic Applicant or Partner must be a principal investigator at an Ontario-accredited post-secondary institution (college or university).
 For college projects, the applicant must be a representative of the college applied research office, with the primary researchers included as team members.
 The applicant must have an arms-length relationship with the industry.

 - The AV R&D Partnership Fund encourages public-private partnerships as well as partnerships between small, medium, and large firms

 - Intellectual Property (IP) arising from the project will be managed by the project participants as OCE does not claim or manage IP rights